-The best place to see the Orionid meteor shower (or any meteor shower for that matter), is somewhere dark, away from light pollution, and with the Moon out of your line of sight.
+The best place to see the Orionid meteor shower (or any meteor shower for that matter), is somewhere dark, away from light, and with the Moon out of your line of sight.

 The less light there is around, the clearer the meteor shower will be.

 The best time to spot the meteors is right before dawn, so you might need to get up early and wrap up warm for the best view.